Operated by former employees who volunteer their time. Not endorsed or supported by the company.

-Who to call with US medical benefits issues -- and how to escalate
+Who to call with US HPI or HPE medical benefits issues -- and how to escalate

 First, you need to know who does what...

-HP's confusing phrase "Pre-2003 HP Medical Program" refers to the year in which HP's US retiree medical program was redesigned -- not the year you retired.
+The confusing term "Pre-2003 HP Medical Program" refers to the year in which Hewlett-Packard's US retiree medical program was redesigned -- not the year you retired.
 Regardless of when you retired, depending on your length of service and other factors, you may qualify for the US "Pre-2003" program.
 Details: http://www.hpalumni.org/Pre2003

 The Benefits Center is the cosmic glue

 Medical benefits administration for HPI and HPE -- employees, COBRA, and retirees -- is outsourced to Aon Hewitt.
 (They do this work for many companies -- covering 21 million employees and retirees.)

 Mail with the HPI or HPE logo sent from "Half Day Road" in Lincolnshire, Illinois is actually from Aon Hewitt.